iamsahilthakur/candy-machine-ui/README.md

 ## Introduction

-Welcome to the comprehensive guide for setting up the user interface (UI) of your Candy Machine, enabling a smooth NFT minting experience using the SPL token you've generated.
+Welcome to the comprehensive guide for setting up the user interface (UI) of your Candy Machine, enabling a smooth NFT minting experience using SPL token you've generated.
 Users will utilize their Phantom wallets throughout the minting process.

 ## Prerequisites